lavinei/pybats_nbdev/README.md

 ## Quick Start

-This provides the most basic example of Bayesian time series analysis using PyBATS.
+This is the most basic example of Bayesian time series analysis using PyBATS.
 We'll use a public dataset of the sales of a dietary weight control product, along with the advertising spend.
-These are integer valued counts, which we model with a Poisson Dynamic Generalized Linear Model (DGLM).

 First we load in the data, and take a quick look at the first couples of entries:

 ```python
 import numpy as np